 Pro Tips for Better Results

-A hibiscus tea compress is one of the simplest, most affordable, and most evidence-informed topical approaches you can add to your psoriasis management routine.
-For under $1 per session, using ingredients available at any health food store or South Asian grocery, you can deliver concentrated anthocyanins, natural AHAs, and antimicrobial compounds directly to the plaques that need them most โ without synthetic chemicals, without stinging, and without the side effect risks of long-term topical corticosteroid use.
+A hibiscus tea compress is one of the simplest, cheapest, and most evidence-supported topical approaches you can add to your psoriasis routine.
+For under $1 per session, using ingredients from any health food store, you deliver healing compounds directly to the plaques that need them — without harsh chemicals, without stinging, and without the side-effect risks of long-term steroid use.

-The key things to remember: always brew double-strength, always cool completely in the refrigerator before applying, always apply to intact non-infected skin only, and always follow immediately with your fragrance-free moisturiser.
-Consistency matters more than perfection โ 3โ4 sessions per week for 4โ8 weeks is where meaningful plaque improvement becomes visible.
+The key things to remember: brew double-strength, cool completely in the fridge, apply only to intact, non-infected skin, and always follow with your fragrance-free moisturizer.
+Consistency matters more than perfection — 3–4 sessions per week for 4–8 weeks is where real plaque improvement shows.

-Used alongside your prescribed dermatologist treatments โ never instead of them โ a hibiscus compress adds a genuinely complementary layer of topical support that addresses plaque texture, itch, redness, and microbial balance simultaneously.
-Start with the basic compress method, assess your skin’s response over 2 weeks, and build from there.
+Used alongside your prescribed treatments — never instead of them — a hibiscus compress adds a real layer of topical support.
+It addresses plaque texture, itch, redness, and bacteria all at once.
+Start with the basic compress method, watch your skin’s response over 2 weeks, and build from there.

 Try Our Free Herb & Tea Benefit Finder